cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 </HighlightBox>

 Although the advantages and disadvantages of each type continue to be debated, to conclude: the network design has implications on functionality and more general issues, for example, privacy and transparency.
 It is important to keep in mind, a network does not have to be centralized, decentralized, or distributed - it can be a mix of different components of each type.
-Network design should always match the envisioned functionality of the network.
+The network design should always match the envisioned functionality of the network.

 ### Peer-to-peer (P2P) networking

 A **peer-to-peer (P2P) network** has a **distributed architecture**, meaning that work is distributed among members of the network.
 P2P networks are usually composed of computer systems as peers and connect via the internet.
-Each participant, called node, connects to a limited number of other nodes, which are commonly referred to as its **peers**.
+Each participant, called a node, connects to a limited number of other nodes, which are commonly referred to as its **peers**.
 Peers make resources like computing power and network bandwidth available to all peers in the network.

 All participants are equal in that they can all request information and answer requests.
 Understood as equality is that all participants are **equally privileged and equipotent**.
-For this reason, P2P networking has been seen as a mean for an egalitarian social network.
+For this reason, P2P networking has been seen as a means for an egalitarian social network.

 P2P networks are highly different from client-server networks, in which the data supplier and consumer roles are ascribed to different entities and all communication happens through a central server.
 In a traditional client-server architecture, participants are either a client, which requests information, or a server, which answers those requests - remember the API request, that is a classic client-server example.
 Centralized security databases that restrict control to server assets help improve security.
 Client-server networks are suitable for large networks but can become expensive when handling large amounts of data, transfers, and clients.